 Use this mantra to help keep you motivated!

 You want to implement healthy mindset habits slowly.
-Pick 1-2 at a time and work on working them into your daily life.
+Pick 1-2 at a time and work on working them into your daily routine.
 It takes about 66 days to form a new habit, and for some, longer.

-If you do too many healthy mindset habits too soon, you will become overwhelmed, and drop the habits entirely.
-Some of these healthy mindset habits can be combined: like journaling and mood tracking.
+If you do too many healthy mindset habits too soon, you will become overwhelmed and drop the habits entirely.
+Some of these healthy mindset habits can be combined, like journaling and mood tracking.
 They pair VERY well together.